Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 They're just trying to get on with their lives.

-There was a health club in St. Catharines, Ontario, and uh very fetching young lady came in and asked to join, and uh the guy was just uh gave her the paperwork, she was filling in the form, and she just said, uh, oh uh I'm a pre-op transgendered person.
+There was a health club in St. Catharines, Ontario, and a very fetching young lady came in and asked to join.

-Uh, do you think there'll be a problem by that?
+Do you think there'll be a problem by that?

-And uh she said yes, and he goes, Well, I don't know.
+And he goes, well, I don't know.

 He was thinking it was a sexism thing, that the feminists were going to be bothered by a penis being in the health club women's changing room.